fronchetti/egm-for-abb-robots/README.md

 # egm-for-abb-robots
-:gear: Using Externally Guided Motion (EGM) to control ABB robots.
+:gear: Using Externally Guided Motion (EGM) to control ABB robots in C#.

 _Last update: 10/12/2022_